Maximal correlation and monotonicity of free entropy and Stein discrepancy: Introduction and main result

 We are now ready to state our main result. \begin{theorem} Let $(x_i)_{i\in \NN}$ be a sequence of free, non-zero, identically distributed, noncommutative random variables, and let $s_n\ceq x_1+\cdots+x_n$.
 Then for any $m\le n$, we have

 \end{theorem}

 As in the classical setting, the interesting feature of the above statement is its universality as it holds regardless of the distribution of the noncommutative random variables.
-The proof of Theorem~\ref{thm:maxcorr}, which is carried in Section~\ref{sec:proof}, adapts the approach of~\cite{Dembo01} to a noncommutative setting.
+A possible way to prove the above statement consists of using the microstate approach by approximating the law of each noncommutative random variable by that of random matrices.
+One then exploits the multidimensional version of the classical maximal correlation inequality to apply it for the corresponding random matrices (seen as vectors) before passing to the limit and deducing the above theorem.
+The drawback of this approach is that it won't allow the extension of Theorem~\ref{thm:maxcorr} to the multidimensional case.
+Indeed, by the refutation of Connes embedding problem \cite{JNVWY}, there are noncommutative random variables whose joint moments cannot be approximated well by moments of matrices.
+This makes it impossible to use the mentioned approach to prove a multidimensional version of the above theorem.
+On the contrast, our proof of Theorem~\ref{thm:maxcorr}, which is carried in Section~\ref{sec:proof}, adapts the approach of~\cite{Dembo01} to a noncommutative setting and is readily extendable to the multidimensional setting.

 A celebrated result of Artstein et al \cite{Artstein04} provided a solution to Shannon's problem regarding the monotonicity of entropy in the classical central limit theorem.
 In the context of free probability, the concept of \textit{free entropy} and \textit{information} was developped by Voiculescu in a series of papers (see for example \cite{Voiculescu02}).
 Two approaches were given for the definition of free entropy, referred to as \textit{microstates} and \textit{non-microstates} and denoted by~$\chi$ and~$\chi^*$ respectively (see~\cite[Chapters~7 and~8]{Mingo17}).
-As these coincide in the one-dimensional setting considered in this paper, the free entropy of a compactly supported probability measure $\mu$ is given by
+These two coincide in the one-dimensional setting, in which case the free entropy of a compactly supported probability measure $\mu$ is given by